Ford00520/base-split-vault-key-notes/README.md

 - Clear repository identity and source URL.
 - Simple structure that can grow over time.
 - Suitable for maintaining written notes, references, and project documentation.
+- Easy to clone, review, and update with standard Git workflows.

+## Repository URL

+The canonical repository is available at: